spdk/spdk/test/pmem/test_plan.md

 Steps & expected results:
 - call bdev_pmem_create_pool with correct path argument, total size=256MB
 with different block size arguments - 1, 511, 512, 513, 1024, 4096, 128k and 256k
-- call pmem_pool_info on each of created pmem pool and check if it was created;
+- call bdev_pmem_get_pool_info on each of created pmem pool and check if it was created;
 For pool files created with block size <512 their block size should be rounded up to 512; other pool files should have the same block size as specified in create command